Three Proven Sales Techniques to Smash Target

-How prepared are you for 2022?
+How prepared are you for October and November?
 Is your team implementing the key Sales Pipeline principle of Managing the Lead Time between Sales Activity and Sales Results?
 Your Salespeople should be filling their 2022 Pipeline now.
 Why?

 Because it takes an average of 2 to 3 months to convert a new opportunity or win a new client.
 Therefore – 2 to 3 months prior to January is October and November.

 So are your Salespeople active right now or are they sitting back saying “January has always been quiet for us”?
 A slow start to the new calendar year is hard to claw back from, both in target numbers and morale.
-With that in mind, here are Three Proven Sales Techniques to Smash Target in 2022.
+With that in mind, here are Three Proven Sales Techniques to Smash Targets.

 In a tailored Strategic Sales Training workshop a few years back in November, we generated a massive ROI for a client with a solid Power Hour session.
 We gathered all their 36 Salespeople, Sales Support and Sales Managers into a room.
 Prior to the session, each participant had to arrive with a target list of 50 contacts – existing, lapsed, and prospects.
 We then ran 2 hours of Power Hour Training.
 Then, everyone had to put the training immediately into practice.

 Outcome: the group BOOKED 546 FACE TO FACE MEETINGS IN ONE HOUR.
 That is more than 15 appointments per person!
 Their conversion ratio at that time was 34% of meetings to orders, and they had a HUGE January and start to the New Year.